defi-wonderland/xkeeper-core/docs/src/content/howto/step_by_step.md

 2. **Approval of Relays:**
    - Ensure approval of relevant relays to be used for task execution.
 This might include relays such as `Keep3rRelay`, `Keep3rBondedRelay`, `GelatoRelay`, or `OpenRelay`, depending on the protocol's needs.

-### Step 4: Configuration of Relays
+### Step 4: Configuration of jobs and selectors

-1. **Configuration of Keep3r Relay:**
+1. **Approval of jobs:**

-   - Configure the `Keep3rRelay` if chosen for use.
-This may involve setting fees, gas parameters, and any other specific configurations.
+   - To enable task executions, you need to approve specific jobs that the Automation Vault will interact with and will be allowed.

+   - Additionally, you need to approve specific function selectors for each approved job.
+This ensures that only designated functions within the approved jobs can be executed.

-2. **Configuration of Keep3r Bonded Relay:**
+2. **Approval of selectors:**

-   - Configure the `Keep3rBondedRelay` if chosen for use.
-Adjust bonding requirements as per the protocol's needs.

-3. **Configuration of Gelato Relay:**

-   - Configure the `GelatoRelay` if chosen for use.
-Adjust any necessary parameters for the proper execution of automated tasks.

-4. **Configuration of Open Relay:**
-   - Configure the `OpenRelay` if chosen for use.
-Adjust any necessary parameters for the proper management of tasks from bots.

 ### Step 5: Tracking and Monitoring